kmcalpine/augmented_neural_nets/README.md

-"Augmented neurals nets in a competitive domain"
+"Evolving neurals nets in a competitive domain"